LS/0075 - ROMANCE PHILOLOGY

 Verification of learning

-Romance philology 6 CFU Module A: Written pre-exam (or according to the current anti-pandemic rules) with 10 open questions on the contents of Module A: 18/30
+Written pre-exam with 10 open or multiple-choice questions on the contents of Contenuti.

 P. Maninchedda, Appunti di filologia romanza, Cagliari, Cuec - Centro di Studi Filologici sardi, 2005 (students will be given a free pdf copy); Lecture notes ( students will be given a free pdf copy).